 Since I was 13 I have been studying her work from the cover of Rollingstone, Harper Bazaar, and Vanity Fair.
 I can see the passion, drive and pure purpose she puts into each of her photos.
 Well, he said it again and I could hear my heart beating in my ears.
 By my actions, energy, and passion he compared me to one of the greatest photographs of the world.
 When he saw his photos a few days later I receive a text from his manager as he was traveling and about to hit the stage.
 The text was being forwarded and it said, "Taylor Boone You delivered!"
 "I am moved to my heart what you created and how you truly created a masterpiece from nothing".

 I think about that session often as a reminder I am serving my purpose and honoring my client with artwork that they did not expect.
-I trust my visionary instinct to push myself far beyond and create something amazing... because my subject that is standing before me deserves it!
+I trust my visionary instinct to push myself far beyond and create something amazing... because the subject that is standing before me deserves it!

 As an artist, I am deeply responsive to what my clients desire... even if they don't know.